ssarveshr/Customer-Support-ChatBot-pipeline/README.md

 # Delta Customer Support Agent

-An evaluated AI customer-support agent built for the Hiver SDE Intern take-home assignment.
+An evaluated AI customer-support agent.
 The system uses historical Customer Support on Twitter conversations to classify intent, retrieve similar resolutions, draft a grounded response with Ollama, and decide whether to auto-handle or escalate.

 ## What It Does